smithatlanta/analytics-playground/analytics-plan-runner/README.md

 ## Required

-- keeps track of the number of events a user receives - grafana / cloudwatch
+- keeps track of the total number of events created by users - grafana / cloudwatch
-- keeps track of the number of events sent out to users - grafana / cloudwatch
+- keeps track of the total number of each event created by users - grafana / cloudwatch

 ## Optional